Polyphemus: Ancient sources

 The story reappears in later Classical literature.
 In Cyclops, the 5th-century BC play by Euripides, a chorus of satyrs offers comic relief from the grisly story of how Polyphemus is punished for his impious behaviour in not respecting the rites of hospitality.
-In this play, Polyphemus claims to be a pederast, revealing to Odysseus that he takes more pleasure in boys than in women, and tries to take the satyr Silenus, who he kept together with his sons as slaves on Mount Etna in Sicily, calling him "my Ganymede".
+In this play, Polyphemus claims to be a pederast, revealing to Odysseus that he takes more pleasure in boys than in women, and tries to take the satyr Silenus, whom he kept together with his sons as slaves on Mount Etna in Sicily, calling him "my Ganymede".
 The scene is infused with low comedy, specifically from the chorus, and Polyphemus is made to look silly: he is drunk when he explains his sexual desire, Silenus is too old to play the part of the young lover, and he himself will be subjected to penetration—with the wooden spike.

 In his Latin epic, Virgil describes how Aeneas observes blind Polyphemus as he leads his flocks down to the sea.
 They have encountered Achaemenides, who re-tells the story of how Odysseus and his men escaped, leaving him behind.
 The giant is described as descending to the shore, using a "lopped pine tree" as a walking staff.
 Once Polyphemus reaches the sea, he washes his oozing, bloody eye socket and groans painfully.
-Achaemenides is taken aboard Aeneas’ vessel and they cast off with Polyphemus in chase.
+Achaemenides is taken aboard Aeneas's vessel and they cast off with Polyphemus in chase.
 His great roar of frustration brings the rest of the Cyclopes down to the shore as Aeneas draws away in fear.